What Certifications Are Needed To Become A Security Guard In California?

 - If the 32 hours of training are not completed in the given time frames, the security license can be revoked.

 Carrying a firearm is part of the job to protect.
-In order to obtain a firearm permit, applicants need to take these additional steps of training and certification:
+Applicants need to take the following steps of training and certification.

 - Applicants must be U.S. citizens or have permanent resident (green card) status.